 Kavon jogged past Synda, one of his bonemold pauldrons almost hitting her head in the narrow hallway.
-She glowered at him as he left, and then stalked to the records room.
-Close behind, Daria wasn’t entirely surprised to see Briltasi already standing there, peering into a small hand mirror made of what looked like real glass and applying some kohl around her luminous eyes.
-The bookshelves stood in a state of disarray, with some of the records having fallen to the floor.
+She glowered at his retreating form, and then stalked to the records room.
+Daria wasn’t entirely surprised to see Briltasi already standing there, peering into a small hand mirror of real glass and applying some kohl around her eyes.
+The bookshelves stood in a state of disarray, with some of the records fallen to the floor.

 “Serjo Talori,” Synda said, not quite able to hide her annoyance.
 She looked around at the mess, and then at Daria.
 “You figure it out,” she said, and then walked back into the hallway and shut the door.